gokberkkocak/lofigirl/README.md

 # Limitations

-I'm aware that opencv occasionally (sometimes consecutively) fails to read header information from a stream but I haven't managed to find the source of the problem.
+It's known that opencv occasionally (sometimes consecutively) fails to read header information from streams but I haven't managed to find the direct cause of this problem.
 Because of it, it's possible that some listen information might not be sent.
-So no guarantees, but I hope it's better than sending nothing!
+Even with no guarantees, it's better than nothing!